NOTE 9. COMMITMENTS AND CONTINGENCIES

 Australian Subsidiary Research and Development

 On March 23, 2023, the Company issued a press release announcing the selection of Australian CRO, Avance Clinical, in preparation for Phase 1 Study of EB-373, the Company’s lead candidate targeting the treatment of anxiety disorders.
-Under the agreement, Avance Clinical will manage the Phase 1 clinical trial of EB-373 in coordination with the Company’s newly established Australian subsidiary, Enveric Therapeutics Pty, Ltd. The Phase 1 clinical trial is designed as a multi-cohort, dose-ascending study to measure the safety and tolerability of EB-373.
+Under the agreement, Avance Clinical managed the Phase 1 clinical trial of EB-373 in coordination with the Company’s newly established Australian subsidiary, Enveric Therapeutics Pty, Ltd. The Phase 1 clinical trial was designed as a multi-cohort, dose-ascending study to measure the safety and tolerability of EB-373.
 EB-373, a next-generation proprietary psilocin prodrug, has been recognized as a New Chemical Entity (NCE) by Australia’s Therapeutic Goods Administration (TGA) and is currently in preclinical development targeting the treatment of anxiety disorder.
-The total cost of the Avance Clinical contract is approximately 3,400,000 AUD, which translates to approximately $2,114,000 USD as of December 31, 2024.
-The Company has terminated the agreement as of December 31, 2024.
-Total project costs were 3,300,000 AUD and the Company will not incur any future costs associated with the agreement.
-Accordingly, the Company has $0 recorded as prepaid assets within prepaid and other current assets, accrued $0 recorded as accrued liabilities and $0 as accounts payable on the accompanying consolidated balance sheet.
-For the years ended December 31, 2024 and 2023, the Company has expensed $495,465 and $1,751,444, respectively, in research and development expenses within the accompanying consolidated statement of operations.
-As of December 31, 2024, the project is completed.
+The total cost of the Avance Clinical contract was approximately 3,400,000 AUD, which translated to approximately $2,114,000 USD as of December 31, 2024.
+As of December 31, 2024, the project was completed and the Company terminated the agreement as of December 31, 2024.
+Total project costs were 3,300,000 AUD and the Company did not incur additional costs associated with the agreement.
+Accordingly, the Company had $0 recorded as prepaid assets within prepaid and other current assets, accrued $0 recorded as accrued liabilities and $0 as accounts payable on the accompanying consolidated balance sheet.
+For the years ended December 31, 2025 and 2024, the Company expensed $0 and $495,465, respectively, in research and development expenses within the accompanying consolidated statement of operations.

 Purchase agreement with Prof. Zvi Vogel and Dr. Ilana Nathan